Subscribe RSS Contact Us

 “Today brings to resolution difficult, long-standing matters for GSK,” GSK CEO Sir Andrew Witty said in a July 2

 statement.
 “Whilst these originate in a different era for the company, they cannot and will not be ignored.
-On behalf of GSK, I want to express our regret and reiterate that we have learnt from the mistakes that were made.”
+On behalf of purchase viagra us GSK, I want to express our regret and reiterate that we have learnt from the mistakes that were made.”

 Kamp added that “policy makers and the public should understand that GSK is fully compliant today with the government’s censorship mandates and has been for many years.”